Bruna Rangel Lima Flaunts Killer Figure In Tiny Black Bikini For Sizzling New Video

 "Were you born on the sun?
 You're too damn hot," a fourth user proclaimed.

 The stunner has dazzled Instagram users on many occasions in the past.
-Most recently, she shared a post that displayed her in lacy lingerie and thigh-high stockings — content that has received more than 92,000 likes to date.
+Most recently, she shared a post which captured her in lacy lingerie and thigh-high stockings -- content that has received more than 92,000 likes to date.